 According to ISSF, skipjack stocks, which make up more than half of global catches, are generally healthy.
-The Pacific bluefin stock is overfished, with evidence of recovery existing for the Southern Bluefin, and for both eastern and western stocks of Atlantic Bluefin there is uncertainty on stock status but overfishing is not occurring.
+The Pacific bluefin stock is overfished, with evidence of recovery existing for the Southern bluefin.
+For both eastern and western stocks of Atlantic bluefin, while there is uncertainty on the status of the two stocks there is evidence of a strong recovery and overfishing is not occurring.
 Albacore stocks are generally healthy, with uncertainty in the Mediterranean stock assessment resulting in a yellow rating, but some yellowfin stocks are declining or overfished.
-15% of the total tuna catch comes from stocks where fishing is not well managed.
+15% of the